 - Masking tape if needed

-Step 1 – Spray paint the cork board.
-I started with a cork board I had found at a yard sale for $0.50 a few months ago.
+Step 1 – Paint the cork board if you like.
+I started with a cork board from a yard sale for $0.50.
 Someone had tried to spray paint it and it was all splotchy with a weird grey-silver.
-To fix that and add bling, I used Krylon Original Chrome.
+I used Krylon Original Chrome to give the entire board a uniform coat of shiny silver.

-Step 2 – Paint the 3/4″ round dowel using color of your choice.
-The best way to spray the dowel was to stand it up in a block of styrofoam.
-Once it was dry, I just flipped it around and gave the other end a coat too.
+Step 2 – Paint the 3/4″ round dowel in the color of your choice.
+The best way to spray the dowel is to stand it up in a block of styrofoam.
+Once it was dry, flip it over and paint the other end.
+I also painted the cup hooks to match and attached them to the corkboard frame.

 Step 3 – Cut the Union Jack Aluminum sheet to fit the cork board.
-It was fairly easy to cut with a pair of sharp scissors.
+Tin snips are great for this.
+It is also fairly easy to cut with a pair of sharp scissors.

 Step 6 – Once everything is dry (and not smelly anymore), staple the union jack sheet metal to the cork board using a Staple gun

-Step 7 – Hang on the wall using D-rings… the jewelry organizer is ready!
+Step 7 – Hang on the wall using D-rings… and the hanging DIY jewelry organizer is ready to be “decorated”!

 The bracelets hang from the dowel at the bottom